Personalised Nursery Decor

 A polka dot throw and cushion jazzed up my white nursing chair, which is actually just an IKEA armchair and footstool.
 This is the only nursery furniture that I purchased pre due date, and I always intended to colour it with a cover of sorts.

-I purposefully avoided actual nursing chairs as I’m not a fan of their design, and I wanted to choose a piece that would look good anywhere in our home should I decide to shuffle things around.
+I chose to avoid actual nursing chairs as I personally am not a fan of their design but aside from that, I wanted to choose a piece that would look good anywhere in our home should I decide to shuffle things around.

 Nursery Tree Mural

-The tree focal point would also act as a perfect place to unify the patterns of the scrapbook room.
+The tree focal point would also act as a perfect place to unify the patterns of the scrapbook nursery decor.

 After selecting six different fabrics, I free-handed a tree silhouette up one wall and over the tier-fall, elongating the branches that would ‘shelter’ the nursing chair.
 The baby could look at the overhanging boughs as I nursed him, and enjoy this place as a magical story reading area later.